 The cost of each trip varies on the destination.
 Participants should budget based on flights and food and accommodation for 5 to 6 days in the country.
 The TFC will provide a contribution intended to offset travel costs.
 Further information will be provided when the projects are announced so that students can take the costs and respective TFC contribution into consideration when choosing which project they want to participate in.

 Is participation on the Spring Break trip mandatory?

-No, though participation in the trip is an amazing way to learn more about work in the area of social ventures and put what you’ve learned in to practice.
+No, though participation in the trip is strongly recommended as an important component of the project work, as well as an amazing way to learn more about work in the area of social ventures and put what you’ve learned in to practice.
 The trip is worth 1 credit.

 Is it possible to audit Project Pyramid?